israel-arabi/vid-read/readme.md

 - Crete a folder under the project root named `db`
 - Run the db `npm run db`
 - Run the server `npm run server`

+## TODO

+- Change the measuring units to all move by seconds